Engee documentation

 [1, 1, 1, 1] -15

-AGC is a system that automatically adjusts the signal gain on the receive side to keep the output signal level constant regardless of changes in the input signal level.
-In our case, logic is implemented that calculates the output power relative to the data before signal gain, but you can easily replace this approach with a preset value.
+AGC is a system that automatically adjusts the signal gain level on the receiving side to maintain a constant output signal level regardless of changes in the input signal level.
+In our case, we have implemented logic that calculates the output power relative to the data before the signal is amplified, but you can easily replace this approach with a preset value.

 image_4.png